August 24, 2013

 More than 37 percent of incoming freshmen are aiming for a

 career in health professions.
-The college is developing a high
+The college is launching a fully

 In addition to pre-med, pre-dental and pre-veterinary tracks,

 and physical therapy, the Mount’s renowned nursing programs,

 accredited by the Commission on Collegiate Nursing Education, boast